MuhammadAbdullahNaeem1/ByteBazaar-Ecommerce-Store-PHP-MySQL/README.md

 # ByteBazaar-Ecommerce-Store-PHP-MySQL
-An E-Commerce Store selling Computer parts and accessories built with proper implementation of MySQL as a database and PHP as the back-end language as well as Javascript
+An E-Commerce Store selling Computer parts and accessories built with proper implementation of MySQL as a database and PHP as the back-end language as well as Javascript.

 https://github.com/MuhammadAbdullahNaeem1/ByteBazaar-Ecommerce-Store-PHP-MySQL/assets/105659099/1ed4926f-6e40-4b90-9ed5-3e3fd7e21262

-Spring 2023
 # Introduction

 The project we propose is an e-commerce website that sells computer parts to computer enthusiasts and people.
 The website offers countless products like computer parts, including peripherals and components from computing industry's top brands.
 We are making our website quite easy to use.
 And we are making sure that our customer experience is up to the mark.